 Energy sources and consumption

 A corrugated packaging goes through many steps before arriving at the final customer.
 Usually, the most energy-demanding step is to produce the paper for the packaging.
 Therefore, make sure that the paper you use is produced efficiently and with a sustainable energy source, such as fossil-free biofuel.
-At Billerud, 97% of the energy we consume and 100% of the electricity we purchase are fossil-free.
+In our european production, 97% of the energy we consume and 100% of the electricity we purchase are fossil-free.

 Think twice – is your current packaging produced with sustainable energy?